jupyterhub/repo2docker/README.md

 pip install -e .
 ```

-## Usage
+### Usage

-The core feature of repo2docker is to fetch a repository (from GitHub or locally),
+The core feature of repo2docker is to fetch a git repository (from GitHub or locally),
 build a container image based on the specifications found in the repository &
-optionally launch a local Jupyter Notebook you can use to explore it.
+optionally launch the container that you can use to explore the repository.

 **Note that Docker needs to be running on your machine for this to work.**